AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-analytics-implementation.md

 hidefromtoc: yes
 exl-id: b9cff809-6df7-4d75-9bc1-0cc12074d355
 ---
-# Understand your Adobe Analytics implementation and how it affects your upgrade to Customer Journey Analytics
+# Understand your Adobe Analytics implementation and how it affects your upgrade to Customer Journey Analytics {#implementation-affects-upgrade}

 <!-- markdownlint-disable MD034 -->